 This savvy tech can also be used to monitor account activity by using historical data analysis.
-This can be by suggesting the best way to contact customers (through SMS, WhatsApp or social media, for example), or even automating exactly when and how often to contact a specific debtor.
-Whatever the application, actions are simplified, automated and personalised to reflect the needs and behaviours of the consumer.
+This can be by suggesting the best way to contact customers (through SMS, WhatsApp, or social media, for example), or even automating exactly when and how often to contact a specific debtor.
+Whatever the application, actions are simplified, automated, and personalized to reflect the needs and behaviors of the consumer.

-A perfect example is the AI chatbot launched by UK credit management specialists Intrum last year.
-Designed by the Norwegian Fintech firm Boost AI, this ‘virtual collector’ could answer over 730 common questions posed by customers and was able to provide answers 90% of the time.
-The other 10%, it was able to direct customers to human customer support.
+A perfect example is the AI chatbot launched by the UK credit management specialists Intrum last year.
+Designed by the Norwegian Fintech firm Boost AI, this ‘virtual collector’ could answer over 730 common questions posed by customers and be able to provide answers 90% of the time.
+The other 10%, was able to direct customers to human customer support.

-In the next five years or so, AI looks set to completely change the face of banking and debt collections, with Microsoft and IDC predicting it will be a major driver of economic growth, increased productivity, cost reduction and customer advocacy.
-They also predict that 40% of digital transformation initiatives will utilise AI in some way, but we predict that number might actually be far higher.
+In the next five years or so, AI looks set to completely change the face of banking and debt collections, with Microsoft and IDC predicting it will be a major driver of economic growth, increased productivity, cost reduction, and customer advocacy.
+They also predict that 40% of digital transformation initiatives will utilize AI in some way, but we predict that number might actually be far higher.

 For debt collections teams, the writing is already on the wall – an AI-powered collections solution that can predict and empower customers to pay their debts will always work more effectively than using outdated systems which are prone to human error.
 As long as the approach is always customer-focused, AI will always be an asset.